libffcv/ffcv/docs/making_dataloaders.rst

-This is already enough to start loading data, but pipelines are also our opportunity to apply fast pre-processing to the data through a series of transformations---transforms are automatically compiled to ---- at runtime and, for GPU-intensive applications like training neural networks, can often introduce no additional training overhead.
+This is already enough to start loading data, but pipelines are also our opportunity to apply fast pre-processing to the data through a series of transformations---transforms are automatically compiled to at runtime and, for GPU-intensive applications like training neural networks, can reduce any additional training overhead.

 .. note::